Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers

 We tested two AI conditions: (1) in-context prompting, where models received the same instructions as human experts, and (2) fine-tuning, where models were additionally trained on each author's complete oeuvre.
 For authors writing in non-English languages (Han Kang, Yoko Ogawa, Annie Ernaux, Haruki Murakami), we used the same translator's work across all books to maintain voice consistency.
 Our MFA-trained expert writers who wrote excerpts also evaluated submissions in our study (though they never evaluated their own excerpts).
 We selected these writers as expert readers because their degrees serve as a strong proxy for quality in both creation and evaluation: a good writer is also likely to be a good reader, capable of discerning quality in others' writings.
-In addition to expert readers we also recruited lay readers from Prolific.
-Expert and lay readers performed blind pairwise evaluations~\cite{li-etal-2024-disclosure, sarkar2025ai, horton2023bias} of $\langle$Human-AI$\rangle$ excerpts on writing quality and stylistic fidelity.
+In addition to MFA-trained readers we also recruited college-educated general readers from Prolific.
+Both groups of readers performed blind pairwise evaluations~\cite{li-etal-2024-disclosure, sarkar2025ai, horton2023bias} of $\langle$Human-AI$\rangle$ excerpts on writing quality and stylistic fidelity.
 This design addresses three preregistered research questions: (1)~Can AI match expert performance in writing quality and stylistic fidelity across both conditions?
-(2)~Do expert and lay readers show similar preference patterns?
+(2)~Do both groups of readers show similar preference patterns?
 (3)~Does AI detectability correlate with human quality judgments, and does fine-tuning remove this correlation?
 Our full experimental setup is shown in Figure~\ref{fig:schematic}.